 Some people said he was a lunatic.
 Even Mahatma Gandhi said so.
 What kind of a person could keep such a funny name after dumping a name apt for his religious leanings.
 Would a sane person travel a thousand miles and wait for twenty years patiently to avenge the murder of thousands of his countrymen?
 Yet he did it, his own man, a lone wolf patiently biding his time and planning his move.

 He had been in U.K. to avenge the murder of thousands of Hindustanis and was planning his moves carefully.
-With lots of effort he had finally got employment under the British General he held responsible for the crime.
+With lots of effort he had finally got employment under the British Governor he held responsible for the crime.
 With time he had gained trust and became a trusted hand.
-Often he used to accompany the General on his hunting excursions as an able assistant.
-Finally, one day he had the General under the cross-hairs of his gun.
+Often he used to accompany the Governor on his hunting excursions as an able assistant.
+Finally, one day he had the Governor under the cross-hairs of his gun.
 He took careful aim and was about to pull the trigger.
 But he stopped.
 If he killed his employer, he wondered, no Britisher would ever trust a Hindustani for employment.
 Certainly he did’nt want to put all Hindustanis in U.K. at risk of un-employment.
 He drew back his gun and walked away, from the opportunity and from the employment.

-He bided his time till another opportunity presented itself on 13 March 1940, as the General was scheduled to speak at a joint meeting of the East India Association and the Central Asian Society (now Royal Society for Asian Affairs) at Caxton Hall.
+He bided his time till another opportunity presented itself on 13 March 1940, as the Governor was scheduled to speak at a joint meeting of the East India Association and the Central Asian Society (now Royal Society for Asian Affairs) at Caxton Hall.
 The security protocol was air-tight, yet Azad got in somehow with his revolver concealed in a Bhagwad Geeta.
 He slowly sauntered across the hall, and stood against the wall.
-The meeting went on for an hour and as the meeting concluded, Azad shot the General twice as he moved towards the speaking platform.
-The General was dead, instantly.
+The meeting went on for an hour and as the meeting concluded, Azad shot the Governor twice as he moved towards the speaking platform.
+The Governor was dead, instantly.

 Azad did not attempt to flee and was arrested on site.